-The Status pins are set or cleared based on the state of the PulseBlasterESR-PRO.
-The pins are located on IDC header Flag24...35, from pin 1 to pin 4.
+The status pins are set or cleared based on the state of the PulseBlasterESR-PRO.
+For the SP4B and SP18A boards, the pins are located on IDC header Flag24...35, from pin 1 to pin 4.
+The status pins of the SP49 board are located on IDC header Flag24...35, from pin 1 to pin 3 and does not have a pin for the Stopped status.
 The status pins are defined as follows: